-15. Somet

-See team climate as an end in itself.

-Play devil's advocate far too long.

-Fail to see the importance of effective team process.

-a.
-Overemphasize strategic issues and

-minimizeshort-term task

-accomplishments.

 16. People have often described me as:

-• Independent.
+a. b.
+Independent.
 Dependable.

+•

+с.
 Imaginative.

 d.
 Participative.

-17 Most fthatima lam

-1/. of the time, I am:

-a.
-Responsible and hardworking.
+a. b. c. of the time, I am: Responsible and hardworking.
 Committed and flexible.
 Enthusiastic and humorous.
 Honest and authentic.

-u. nonest and authentic.

-18. In relat ting to other team members, at times I get annoyed because the y don't:
+18. In relating to other team members, at times I get annoyed because they don't:

 a.
 Revisit team goals to check progress.

 b.
-See the importance of working well together.

-c.
-Object to team actions with which they disagree.

-Ч Complete their team assignments on time.
+See the importance of working well together. c.
+Object to team actions with which they disagree. d.
+Complete their team assignments on time.